microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     Note that the change has not yet been updated to the hosted Git repository in Azure DevOps.

-11. In the status bar at the bottom of VS Code, notice the number next to the up arrow is updated to 2.
+11. In the status bar at the bottom left corner of VS Code, notice the number next to the up arrow is updated to 2.
 This indicates that there are now two pending commits waiting to be pushed to the Git repository stored in Azure DevOps.
 Throughout this exercise you committed over